peci1/fail2ban_openwrt/README.md

 # fail2ban_openwrt
 OpenWRT support for fail2ban with special additions of support for PPtP scan banning (optional).

+> ![NOTE]
+> This repo has recently switched to using nftables for blocking pptp attackers.
+> If you're still using iptables, check out the iptables branch of this repo.

 It is tested on Turris OS 3.x and 5.x, which are both based on OpenWRT (the latter on OpenWRT 19.07).
 Works both when python 2 or python 3 are system interpreters.